Notices for June 27, 2021

 Stand

-P The Holy Gospel according to St. John, the second chapter.
+P The Holy Gospel according to St. Mark, the fourth chapter.

 C Glory to You, O Lord.